hswolff/git-directory-deploy/README.md

 `git-directory-deploy` makes one assumption about your git repo when you use it.
 Namely that the `src` folder is in your `.gitignore` file.
 Usually this is content that is derived from source files, and as such tends to be .gitignored'd.

 ## Usage

 This tool can be used via the CLI or programmatically.
 The options that you can set for either usage are the same.

 [Documentation for all options can be found in the source code.](index.js)

+You can also see all CLI flags via: `gdd --help`.

 ### Example CLI Usage